 We offer short lessons and team-building exercises depending on the needs of your group, as well as catered breakfast, lunch or snacks on the farm.
 Email email@example.com for rates, to learn more, or to schedule a service day.

 Arcadia hosts volunteers on the farm one Saturday per month, from 9am-12pm.
 This opportunity is designed for families, individuals, couples, etc. looking to get their hands in the soil for a day!
 If you are a group of 10 or more, please see our Volunteer Day Program for Corporate Groups and other Groups information above for a better fit.

-We ask that volunteers register online for workdays, and we open registration during the last week of each month for the following month.
+We ask volunteers to register online and we open registration during the last week of each month for the following month.

 On regular farm work days, volunteers should:

 If you are interested in Farm Work only, this is the opportunity for you.
 We have Farm Volunteers who will commit to a certain time each week or month to volunteer at Arcadia Farm.
 You’ll get your hands in the earth and learn sustainable farming practices.
 Farm work may include: weeding, planting seeds, transplanting, sifting compost, hauling manure and compost, digging, watering and more.
 Email firstname.lastname@example.org to learn more and express interest.

 "Watching kids see a carrot pulled from the ground for the first time is something special.
 Their eyes light up and and you can almost witness the synapses in their brain fire.
 Before your very eyes, their schema for a carrot has changed.
 That's pretty awesome." - Volunteer Farm Educator